intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 * Jiankang Yao (CNNIC)
 * Lixia Zhang (UCLA)

+# Program Committee

+The workshop Program Committee members were Jari Arkko (IAB, Ericsson), Stephen Farrell (IAB, Trinity College Dublin), Cullen Jennings (IAB, Cisco), Colin Perkins (IRTF, University of Glasgow), Ben Campbell (IAB, independent consultant), and Mirja Kühlewind (IAB, Ericsson).

 # Acknowledgments

-The authors would like to thank the workshop participants, the members of the IAB, the participants in the architecture discussion list for interesting discussions, and Cindy Morgan for the practical arrangements.
+The authors would like to thank the workshop participants, the members of the IAB, the program committee, the participants in the architecture discussion list for interesting discussions, and Cindy Morgan for the practical arrangements.